 The main side effect of taking milk of magnesia, or any laxative, is diarrhea.

 If diarrhea occurs or you become nauseated, stop taking milk of magnesia.
-If a more serious side effect results, such as rectal bleeding, see your doctor promptly since this could indicate a more serious health concern.
+If a more serious side effect results, like rectal bleeding, see your doctor right away.
+This could indicate a more serious health concern.

 There are three main lifestyle choices you can make to help prevent constipation:

 Eat a high fiber diet

 Eating a high-fiber diet generally helps keep you regular.
 Recommended foods include berries and other fruits, green, leafy vegetables, and whole-grain bread and cereals.

 Drink plenty of fluids